edysupardi/product-api/README.md

 Once the application is running, you can access the API through the provided endpoints.
 Make sure to use tools like Postman or curl to test the available endpoints.

+## Documentation

+The API documentation is derived from the Postman collection.
+It provides detailed information about the available endpoints, request and response formats, and examples of how to use the API.
+You can import the Postman collection into your Postman application to explore the API interactively.

+To access the documentation:
+1. Open Postman.
+2. Import the provided Postman [Postman Collection](./docs/product-api.postman_collection.json).
+(Optional [Dev Environment](./docs/product-dev.postman_environment.json))
+3. Explore the endpoints and their respective details.

 ## Contributing

 If you would like to contribute to this project, please feel free to create a pull request or open an issue for further discussion.